rrit5727/Portfolio-website/README.md

 ## Libraries used:
 * Type animation
+* React icons for dev-skills icons
-* React icons for projects carousel
+* EmblaCarousel for projects carousel